nasa/resample_GLISTIN_DEMs/README.md

 - dataFolder (-d): (Required) Directory where resampled data will be stored on local machine.

 - swathIndices (-i): (Optional) Set of swath indices to resample, separated by spaces.
 Default is -1: resample all swaths.
- Map of locations of each swath index is here: github.com/NASA/glistin

 - years (-y): (Optional) Set of years to download, separated by spaces.
 Default: -1 (download swaths in all years 2016-2019).